Department of Art and Archaeology

 Certificate in Archaeology

-The Department of Art and Archaeology offers students the opportunity to earn a certificate in archaeology while concentrating in another department.
+The Department of Art and Archaeology offers students the opportunity to earn a certificate in archaeology while pursuing the History of Art or Practice of Art tracks or while concentrating in another department.
 The Program in Archaeology aims to provide a broad introduction to the field of archaeology and to allow students to pursue archaeological interests that complement their research in other areas.